PKlocke/SenseFOG-Documentation/Instructions.md

 The following outline represents the order used for preprocessing the data:

 ## 1.0 Preprocessing
 - [ ] Each matlab script requires the specification of the matlab search path so that the script can draw from raw or preprocessed data.
-As such, a pop-up window will appear at the beginning of most scripts where users can define the search path:
+Specifications as to which pathway to choose are given in the comment section at the top of the matlab script (Example: /Downloads/SenseFog-main/sub-01/ses-walk).
+Subsequently, a pop-up window will appear where users can define the search path:
-Example: /Downloads/SenseFog-main/sub-01/ses-walk

 <br />